-Our law firm has handles a lot of wrist injury cases.
+Our law firm has handled a lot of wrist injury cases.
 You can see some of our verdicts and settlements here.
-But many of you are not interested in jury our verdict in Maryland.
-Below are some more personal injury verdicts around the country with an eye towards better understanding the value of these cases.
+But many of you are not interested in jury our verdicts in Maryland.
+Below are more personal injury verdicts around the country with an eye towards better understanding the value of these cases.

 - 2016, Florida: $150,000 Verdict: A woman who is seven months pregnant is hit broadside by a police officer who runs a stop sign.
 She suffers a left wrist fracture requiring surgery involving the insertion of plate and screws.
 The defense argument in the case was that the wrist has entirely healed.
-Plaintiff said she was still having problem and, presumably, plaintiff’s lawyer showed the jury an x-ray of what it looks like to have that hardware permanently placed in your arm.
+Plaintiff said she was still having a problem and, presumably, the plaintiff’s lawyer showed the jury an x-ray of what it looks like having that hardware permanently placed in your arm.

 - 2014, Pennsylvania: $86,000 Verdict: The plaintiff was walking when he stepped into an empty tree well.
 He landed on his right wrist and elbow, injuring them.
 He sued the property owner, claiming that they failed to fix the empty tree well, while they asserted that it was the city’s responsibility to do so, not theirs.
 The plaintiff’s injury required surgery, including reconstructive surgery of the tendons in his wrist.
 The jury determined that he was partially responsible and molded the judgment to $55,900.

 - 2014, Pennsylvania: $70,000 Verdict: Plaintiff was walking on a sidewalk with her elderly mother.
 She tripped on a raised piece of sidewalk and fell on her wrist.
-Her wrist was fractured, and she has to remain in a cast while it healed.
+Her wrist was fractured, and she had to remain in a cast while it healed.
 She sued the property owners, alleging that the sidewalk was negligently maintained.
-She was awarded $70,000, which was then amended to $49,000 because the plaintiff was partially at fault.
+She was awarded $70,000, which was then amended to $49,000 because the jury found the plaintiff was partially at fault.